dedalus94/iac-project/README.md

 * run.sh : a bash script to execute the deployment of the resources (see usage instructions)

 ## File details
 ### network.yml
-The network.yml template creates the following resources:

-The templates use several intrinsic functions:
+The templates uses several intrinsic functions:
 * **!Ref** : references a different resource in the same template or one of the parameters that are then taken from the paramater JSON file
 * **!Sub** : substitutes a placeholder in a string with a parameter, for example ``${ProjectName}-public-subnet1`` will become ``udacity-vpc-subents-exercise-public-subnet1`` because the ProjectName is a parameter with value ``udacity-vpc-subents-exercise``
 * **!GetAtt** : gets an attribute from another resource, for example a static ip address from an Elastic IP address resource, ``!GetAtt NatGateway1EIP.AllocationId``
 * **!Select** : gets an item from a list generated with another intrinsic function, for example ``!Select [1, !GetAZs '']`` to select availability zone 1 from the availability zone available for the default region (region can be specified in the empty string).
 * **!Join** : concatenates values with a specific delimiter, for example, to create a list with the IDs of all subnets ``!Join [ ",", [ !Ref PrivateSubnet1, !Ref PrivateSubnet2 ]]``

+This template creates the following resources:

 * VPC
 * Internet Gateway attached with the VPC